ferregsal/Info-Git-Curso-Web/readme.md

 ### Día 4 (10/01/2025) - M1.03 02

+- Accesibilidad / UX

 ## Semana 9 (Enero)

 ### Día 1 (13/01/2025) - M1.03

-- Accesibilidad / UX
+- Examen

 ### Día 2 (14/01/2025) - M1.03 04

-- Accesibilidad / UX
+- Examen 2

 ### Día 3 (15/01/2025) - M2.01 01

-- ¿Examen?

 ### Día 4 (16/01/2025) - M2.01 02